The Waiting Game

 To help my fellow bowhunters in the field, here’s a collection of art and information from my popular print, The Anatomy & Physiology of the White-tailed Buck.
 I spent months researching and drawing deer anatomy for this print, with the help and advice of expert biologists and hunters from across North America.

-But before we dive in, here’s a couple tips for you that I’ve learned the hard way:
+But before we dive in, here’s a couple big game tracking tips for you that I’ve learned the hard way:

 1. Watch the deer intensely after the shot.
 Its behavior in the first 50 yards will tell you a lot about the hit and your next move